 - Hilton Honors American Express Card: Earn up to 130,000 Hilton Honors points

 - Hilton Honors American Express Aspire Card: Earn 150,000 Hilton Honors points

-- The Hilton Honors American Express Business Card: Earn 130,000 Hilton Honors points
+- The Hilton Honors American Express Business Card: Earn up to 180,000 Hilton Honors points

 - Hilton Honors American Express Surpass® Card: Earn up to 180,000 Hilton Honors points